 5. Truma Aventa Eco 13.5k (AC)

 A brand-new entry in the North American market, the Truma Aventa Eco 13.5 promises to be a serious contender in the competitive RV air conditioner market.
 Unlike most rooftop air conditioners that offer only two speeds, this German import offers three efficient, low amp speeds: low 9.4 amps AC (104 amps DC); medium 9.6 amps AC (106 amps DC); and high 10.5 amps AC (116 amps DC).
 And unlike most RV air conditioners, the Truma Aventa Eco is ultra-quiet (yes, you can actually hold a conversation on the phone with one of these air conditioners running).
 The Aventa Eco’s components are encased in a thick, noise absorbing EPP foamcore, while the compressor is mounted on shock absorbers to avoid vibration.
 The Aventa comes with an easy-to-operate remote with a thermostat control to digitally set the temperature in the camper.
 The A/C is loaded with features and includes a dehumidification mode, which removes humidity from the air, and an easy-to-operate air distributor that allows the air flow to be aimed downward and to the sides.
 Due to the large surge generated at start-up, you will need a Honda EU2200i along with the Microair 364 soft starter to handle the surge.
-Still, the new Truma Aventa Eco 13.5 promises to be a hit in the RV market due to its low noise, low amp draw, and low profile.
+Still, we stated in our review, the new Truma Aventa Eco 13.5 promises to be a hit in the RV market due to its low noise, low amp draw, and low profile.
 Weighs 95 pounds and lists for $2,049.

 6. Dometic CoolAir RTX 2000 (DC)